-Patrick Cholton, chairman of FFC and SOLUTRANS, talks to Hervé Rébillon from TRM24.
+Patrick Cholton, president of FFC and SOLUTRANS, talks to Hervé Rébillon from TRM24.